Linerre/Eloquent-JavaScript/README.md

 determined to finish it.

 And this repository is created rightly for that purpose!
-I hope, in the end, I can see every attemp I made, be it successful or failed, because they are all worthy of being remembered.
+I hope, in the end, I can see every attempt I made, be it successful or failed, because they are all worthy of being remembered.

 (TO BE UPDATED)